 - Modeling technical, professional, and ethical behavior

-- Guiding behavioral case conceptualization, problem-solving, and decision-making repertoires
+- Guiding the development of problem-solving and ethical decision-making repertoires

 - Review of written materials (e.g., behavior programs, data sheets, reports)

 - Oversight and evaluation of the effects of behavioral service delivery

 - Ongoing evaluation of the effects of supervision

 Structure.
 Each RBT must obtain ongoing supervision for a minimum of 5% of the hours spent providing applied behavior-analytic services per month.
 Supervision must include at least 2 face-to-face, synchronous contacts per month, during at least one of which the supervisor observes the RBT providing services.
 In-person, on-site observation is preferred.
 However, this may be conducted via web cameras, videoconferencing, or similar means in lieu of the supervisor being physically present.
 Although only one observation is required, the BACB encourages direct observation of service delivery as much as possible.
 At least 1 of the 2 supervision sessions must be individual (i.e., RBT and supervisor), but the other may occur in a small-group meeting.

 Group Supervision.
 Some supervision may be conducted in groups.
 Groups are interactive meetings in which 2-10 RBTs who share similar experiences participate.
 If non-RBTs are present during the meeting, their participation should be limited so as to increase the interaction opportunities of supervisees.